InsaLili/insalili.github.io/pages/hobby.md

 ---
 <div class="home row">
-	<p></p>
+	<p>I have a wide range but not proficient interests.
+I like swimming, I go to swimming pool frequently, for both interest and health.
+I'm a person who can't live without music.
+I can also play a little instruments, such as keyboard, bamboo flute and harmonica.
+After I started pursuing my PhD in France, I falled in love with cooking and travelling as they are two easy ways to cheer me up after a tough research day or period.</p>
 	<div>
 		<hr class="styled-hr" style="width:100%;">
 	</div>
 	<h4>Things to brag about</h4>
 	<div class="row">
 		<div class="col-md-8">
-			<p>I have two main very Chinese hobbies, table tennis and Chinese chess.
-I played ping-pong when I was quite young, and just played for fun.
-When I stepped into university, there were ping-pong matches every year, organized either by clubs or by university.
-I realized that the "skill" I had for playing ping-pong could earn me some small awards.
-The photo on the right side was shot after we won the second prize</p>
+			<p>I also have two very Chinese hobbies, table tennis and Chinese chess.
+I started to play table tennis when I was quite young, and just played for fun.
+In Jilin university there are table tennis competitions each year organized either by club or by university.
+To be honestly I'm not really good at it, thanks to my good luck and great teammates, my unskilled playing could always earn me some small awards.
+The photo on the right side was shot after a university competition in 2012.
+We represented our department won the second place.</p>
-			<p>I started to play Chniese chess also when I was quite young.
-My whole family could play Chniese chess, and my father is the best.
-I learned chess by watching him played.
-I attended the Chinese chess match in my university in 2010, won the third place.
-Then I represented my university to attend the match in Jilin province and won the fifth place.</p>
+			<p>Playing Chinese chess is a tradition in my family, it's like a casual game to kill time.
+I learned it by watching my father played when I was quite young.
+I attended the Chinese chess competition in my university in 2010, won the third place.
+Then I represented my university to attend the competition in Jilin province and won the first place of team and the fifth place of individual.</p>
 		</div>
 		<div class="col-md-2">
 			<h5>Table tennis</h5>